 * If the spaces between your floor tiles are 1/4 inch or smaller, use an un-sanded tile grout.
 If they're larger than this, use a sanded tile grout.
 The sanded tile grout contains a portion of construction grade sand to strengthen the grout.

 * If you're using a very porous tile such as an unglazed ceramic tile, slate tile or limestone tile for your new floor tile installation, You should seal them before grouting.
 These tiles are so porous that even the tile grout will stain them

 * Before you begin grouting tile, use needle nose pliers to remove your spacers from between your floor tiles while being careful not to nick the tiles as you go.

 Step 1 To Grouting Tile- Mix up a batch of tile grout

 When mixing tile grout, you'll need to mix many small batches.
 You will need to use up each batch of the grout before it dries out, then mix a new batch for grouting floor tiles for the following section.
-Be sure to wear your safety goggles and respirator while mixing your tile grout.

 Step 2 To Grouting tile - Push tile Grout into the Grout Lines

 To begin grouting floor tile use your rubber grout float, to scoop some of your grout onto your tile surface.
 Hold your grout float nearly flat and push the tile grout into your grout lines.

 Use sweeping back and forth strokes, being sure to push your grout float in two or more directions.
 Stop after grouting floor tiles in an area of about ten by 10 feet.
 This way you'll have enough time to wipe away excess tile grout before it sets.